-- Staff shall not access obscene or pornographic material while at work, on an ESU 13-owned device or on an ESU 13-affiliated social media account. - ii.
+- b.
+Acceptable Use - i.
+Staff may use social media for instructional purposes. - ii.
+Staff may use social media for ESU 13-related communication with fellow educators, students, parents, and patrons.
+Staff posting student-related information must ensure that it does not violate (FERPA) or any other laws. - c.
+Unacceptable Use - i.
+Staff shall not access obscene or pornographic material while at work, on an ESU 13owned device or on an ESU 13-affiliated social media account. - ii.
 Staff shall not engage in any illegal activities, including the downloading and reproduction of copyrighted materials. - iii.
 Staff shall not access social media networking sites such as Facebook, Twitter, and Instagram on ESU 13-owned devices unless such access is for an educational activity which has been preapproved by the staff member's direct supervisor.
 This prohibition extends to using chat rooms, message boards, or instant messaging in social media applications and includes posting on social networking sites using personal electronic devices. - iv.
 Staff members may not use social media to harass or threaten other persons, including other staff members.
-In the event that a staff member is found to have harassed or threatened another person, said staff member may be subject to disciplinary action, including termination of employment.

-3. ESU 13-Affiliated Digital Content
+In the event that a staff member is found to have harassed or threatened another person, said staff member may be subject to disciplinary action, including termination of employment. - 3.
+ESU 13-Affiliated Digital Content - a.

-- a.
 General Use and Conditions for ESU 13-Affiliated Accounts - i.
 Staff must obtain the permission of their direct supervisor prior to creating, publishing, or using any ESU 13-affiliated web pages, social media pages or handles, or any other digital content which represents itself to be ESU 13-related, or which could be reasonably understood to be ESU 13-related.
 This includes any content which identifies ESU 13 by name in the account name or which uses ESU 13's name or image. - ii.
 Staff must provide their direct supervisor with the username and password for all ESU 13-affiliated accounts and must only publish content appropriate for the ESU 13 setting.
-Staff may not provide the username and password to ESU 13-affiliated accounts to any unauthorized individual, including students and volunteers without express, written consent from their direct supervisor.

-4. Moderation of Third Party Content
+Staff may not provide the username and password to ESU 13-affiliated accounts to any unauthorized individual, including students and volunteers without express, written consent from their direct supervisor. - 4.
+Moderation of Third Party Content - a.

-a.
 The purpose of ESU 13-related social media accounts is to disseminate information.
-No ESU 13-related or ESU 13-affiliated social media account covered by this policy shall permit comments by the public unless otherwise approved by the administrator.
+No ESU 13related or ESU 13-affiliated social media account covered by this policy shall permit comments by the public unless otherwise approved by the administrator.
 All comment functions for applications such as Facebook and Instagram must be turned to "off" without this approval.